onecx/release-notes/README.md

 Release notes for the official **OneCX Portal**[^1] releases.
 Each release note will tell you what’s new in each version, and will also describe any backwards-incompatible changes made in that version.

-## Release 2025-06-xx
+## Release 2025-07-xx
-* For all UIs: Use OneCX lib 5.38.y
+* For all UIs: Use OneCX lib 5.43.y
 * For all UIs: Use docker-spa 1.xx.0
 * For all UIs: Use Angular 18.x.xx
 * For all SVC/BFFs: Use Quarkus 3.20.xx
 * Announcement 1.6.0
     * Feat: Use product data via slot and remote component (planned)
+      * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
     * Feat: Use workspace data via slot and remote component (planned)
-      * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
+      * SLOT: onecx-workspace-data => new => ./OneCXWorkspaceDataComponent (workspace)
 * Data Orchestrator 1.6.0
-    * Fix: Editing CR
+    * Fix: Editing CDR
-    * Feat: Add Parameter as CR
+    * Feat: Add Parameter as CDR (Custom Data Resource)
-    * Feat: CR types are fetch from BFF (configured via env. variables)
+    * Feat: CDR types are fetch from BFF (configured via env. variables)
 * IAM 1.6.0
-    * Feat: Multi Keycloak support (planned)
+    * Feat: Multi Keycloak support for searching
+      * REALM#SEARCH             => removed
+      * role,provider,user       admin-read
+      * role,user                admin-write
+      * provider                 read
+      * password                 write
+      * endpoints: users, roles
+    * Feat: Manage IDM Users and Roles (planned)
     * Feat: Use product data via slot and remote component (planned)
+      * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
 * Help 1.5.0
     * Feat: Improve test coverage
     * Feat: Use product data via slot and remote component (planned)
       * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
+* Parameter 1.5.0
+    * Feat: Use product data via slot and remote component
+      * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
-* Permission 1.x.0
+* Permission 1.8.0
     * Fix: Quick filters in search/detail page have always a value
     * Feat: Use product data via slot and remote component (planned)
       * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
-* Parameter 1.x.0
-    * Feat: Use product data via slot and remote component (planned)
-      * SLOT: onecx-product-data => new => ./OneCXProductDataComponent (product-store)
-* Product Store 1.9.0
+* Product Store 1.10.0
+    * Feat: Added search criteria provider and classifications for products/applications
     * Feat: Provide product data via remote component (planned)
     * Feat: Provide a remote component for product data
       * Component: ./OneCXProductDataComponent => onecx-product-data (help, ...)
-* Shell 1.11.0
+* Shell 2.0.0
     * Feat: Add reload action on page for workspace initialization error
     * Fix: URL on page initialization error is stable now on reload
+    * Fix: translate "Unauthorized" (planned)
     * Feat: Functionality to be informed about errors on RC loading (planned)
-    * Fix: translate "Unauthorized" (planned)
-    * Fix: Vertical main menu disappears on close/open (planned)
     * Feat: new default favicon (planned)
+* Tenant 1.6.0
+    * Feat: Improve UI layout
 * Theme 1.9.0
     * Feat: Provide a new slot for usage of theme in workspaces
       * SLOT: onecx-workspace-data => new => ./OneCXWorkspaceDataComponent (workspace)
       * SLOT: onecx-theme-list-workspaces-using-theme => outdated
-* Welcome 1.x.0
+* Welcome 1.7.0
     * Fix: display a single URL background image
-* Workspace 1.x.0
+* Workspace 1.17.0
     * Fix: use native footer tag in workspace footer (aria/a11y issue)
     * Fix: use product default logo in product TAB for products
     * Fix: Quick filters in roles/slots/products/menu TABs have always a value